seanbergin/openmodelingfoundation.github.io/content/en/standards/interoperability/_index.md

 - Metadata and documentation related to interoperability
   - Clarity and precision in definitions of parameters and variables (ontology)
   - Data items to include in metadata: scale (space and time), typical run time, limits (e.g., range of calibration data)
+- A matching ontology that goes beyond computational limitations.
+This could be measurements or it may be on a conceptual level
+- There must be a clear description of the limitations of a model to prevent misapplication of the model

 ## Minimal Interoperability Standards